 - If a child/staff member develops symptoms while at school, child will wear medical mask.
 Staff will wear medical masks, re-useable face shields or goggles, gown, and gloves.
 Clean PPE will be worn between each sick individual.

 - In the event that a staff member must clean up bodily fluids with the risk of splashing/soiling clothing, all PPE items will be disposed and clean PPE will be worn.

-- All children in Grades 4 to 8 are required to wear a non-medical or cloth mask while inside the school, including in hallways.
-Parents/guardians must send two clean masks to school with their child(ren) each day.
+- All children in Grades 1 to 8 are required to wear a non-medical or cloth mask while inside the school, including in hallways, and while outside when physical distancing of 2 metres cannot be maintained.
+Children aged 3-6 will be encouraged and supported to wear non-medical or cloth masks as much as possible.
+Parents/guardians must send three clean masks to school with their child(ren) each day.

 - Face shields are not a replacement for cloth masks.
 Face shields are effective eye protection but do not prevent transmission via respiratory droplets in and out of the mouth.

-- Teachers will incorporate masks breaks, such as time spent outside, into the daily routines so that children do not need to wear the mask all day.
+- Teachers will incorporate masks breaks, such as when eating snack, into the daily routines so that children do not need to wear the mask all day.

 Types of Masks for Children:

 Cloth masks must fit securely to the head with ties or ear loops, maintain their shape after washing and drying, be made of at least two layers of tightly woven material (such as cotton or linen), and be large enough to completely and comfortably cover the nose and mouth without gaping.

 - Staff will be trained in proper ways to put on and remove masks safely.